pg-support/supt-km/docs/5. Systems & Resources/PG Supt-Logistics Form/Daily Catch-up.md

 ## Waited more than 30 days
 For reporting only: Order has been shipped but still not delivered after 30 days.
-	1. After reporting, if the customer requests to be refunded, the agent should ask the customer to sign this claim form and offer refund.
-	2. If the customer requests to be resent the package, proceed by submitting a Resend request.
+Please review [[Shipment's on the way but never delivered (over 30 days)]].

 ## Change Address
 Please review [[Change Address]] for full process.